When Will It End?

-When it comes to menopause, there’s a big question that comes up for all of us: When will it end?
+That's the big question that comes up for all of us when it comes to menopause.
 Recognizing the signs of menopause ‘ending’ is just as important as understanding the signs of its beginning.
 Menopause doesn’t necessarily end abruptly, the same way it doesn’t begin abruptly.
 It is a nuanced, personal, and perhaps surprisingly manageable shift into a new era of you.

 Not sure if you’re even in menopause — let alone what phase or when it will end?
 Kindra created a special quiz to help you prepare for, manage, and embrace your body's natural hormonal shifts.
 Once you share a little about your personal experience, Kindra is able to shed some light on your personal journey and provide a custom plan tailored to you and designed to help you thrive in this season of life.